Visa for the purpose of applying for a course of study at a German university

 o Valid passport (issued within the last 10 years, signed personally, with at least 2 blank pages);

-o Previous university degree / high school diploma / vocational training diploma or other formal qualification relevant for your studies – in original plus 2 copies
+o Previous university degree / high school diploma / vocational training diploma or other formal qualification relevant for your studies – original plus 1 copy

 - in case you are already studying at university level: Certification of Enrolment and Transcript of Academic Record (in English)